• Recipes

 Yuka

 Flavored with spicy doubanjiang and garlic with a rich texture, Ebi Chili (Spicy Shrimp Stir Fry) really makes your meal special.
-This recipe is mildly spicy Ebi Chili, so anyone who are not good with spice can enjoy this meal!
+This recipe is mildly spicy Ebi Chili, so anyone who is not good with spice can enjoy this meal!

 4.75 from 4 votes